 The health and welfare of public education in North Carolina is being challenged on a number of fronts.
-Public Schools First NC has identified five areas of particular importance and concern.
+Public Schools First NC has identified several areas of particular importance and concern.
 Learning more about these issues will help you advocate for what each child needs to succeed in school and in life.

 Schools Our Students Deserve

 Schools our students deserve rely on dedicated, experienced, career teachers.
 Those teachers need better pay, higher per pupil funding for more classroom resources, career protections, and the right to speak freely on behalf of our kids.
 If we don’t treat teaching as a profession, we won’t have professionals in our classrooms.
 Learn more.